Postplatyptilia huigraica

 Postplatyptilia huigraica is a moth of the family Pterophoridae.
-It is known from Brazil, Colombia, Costa Rica, Ecuador, Peru and Venezuela.
+It is known from Brazil, Colombia, Costa Rica, Ecuador (including the Galápagos Islands), Peru and Venezuela.

 The wingspan is 14–15 mm.
 Adults are on wing in February, June, August, and from October to December.

-Etymology

-The name of this new species is derived from the name of the type locality.
+The caterpillars feed on two species of Cantinoa: Cantinoa mutabilis (synonym Hyptis mutabilis) and Cantinoa americana (syn.
+Hyptis spicigera) in the Lamiaceae.